 I made my first (very ugly) website when I was 10 on Angelfire.
 I used to post song lyrics I had typed manually from stop-start-rewinding my Sony walkman; I had tapes of Shania Twain, Madonna, Elton John…you name it 😅

-I got my first domain at 13, Vintagefairy.com (I don’t own it anymore), and started learning how to vector using photoshop.
+I got my first domain at 13, Vintagefairy.com (I don’t own it anymore), and started learning how to code in HTML & CSS and illustrate using vectors in photoshop.
 Then I started to design and develop my own WordPress themes.

 Here’s one of my old blogs from when I was 14 (Yes I used to like emo boys 😂)